Rapptz/discord.py/docs/faq.rst

 How do I make a web request?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To make a request, you must use a non-blocking library.
-Discord.py already uses and requires ``aiohttp``.
+To make a request, you should use a non-blocking library.
+This library already uses and requires a 3rd party library for making requests, ``aiohttp``.

 Quick example: ::